backube/volsync/docs/usage/rsync/plugin_opts.rst

 ..
-These are available flags for scribe plugin that may be set by including as "./config.yaml" or on the command line.
+These are available flags for volsync plugin that may be set by including as "./config.yaml" or on the command line.

-Scribe Plugin Options with Defaults
+VolSync Plugin Options with Defaults
 ====================================

 These may be passed as :code:`key: value` pairs in a file, on the command-line, or a combination of both.
 Command-line values override the config file values.

-Scribe Plugin will look for this file in :code:`./config.yaml`, :code:`~/.scribeconfig/config.yaml`, or from the command-line passed :code:`--config` value that is a path to a local file.
+VolSync Plugin will look for this file in :code:`./config.yaml`, :code:`~/.volsyncconfig/config.yaml`, or from the command-line passed :code:`--config` value that is a path to a local file.

 .. code:: yaml